Construction & Engineering — Claim Employer Negligence Compensation

 What advantages do I have if I claim for employer negligence compensation against a construction company with Workplace Injury Claims?

-2. Our telephony team is open 24hrs a day, but you can leave them a message with our contact form, and they’ll get back to you within a few working days.
+- Our telephony team is open daily, but you can leave them a message with our contact form, and they’ll get back to you within a few working days.

 Get in touch with our employer negligence solicitors today to find out if and how much compensation you could claim.